lrdennison/rpgen/README.md

 # rpgen
-Parser Generator, written in Ruby
+A Parser Generator, written in Ruby.

 I'm writing this as using standard the bison-generated C++ parser is difficult to work with.
 Also, I also need parsers that work with Ruby.